 Counter Racial Inequities in Housing

 Equitable Path Forward is a five-year, $3.5 billion initiative to help dismantle the legacy of racism in housing.
-Investments support Black, Indigenous, and People of Color (BIPOC) an other housing providers who have been historically marginalized.
+Investments support Black, Indigenous, and people of color (BIPOC), and other housing providers who have been historically marginalized.

 Contact an Investment Specialist